JulieNoh000/dms1_blog/posts/first-blog-post.md

 ![hands](hands.png)

-I found it as an answer for a disembodied hands of a great ape.
-The moment I read it, luckily, I remember that I saw some strange hands on the way to the class today.
+**I found it as an answer for a disembodied hands of a great ape.
+The moment I read it, luckily, I remember that I saw some strange hands on the way to the class today. .**

 ## This is h2